jessegmeyerlab/proteomics-tutorial/manuscript.md

 Proteolysis is the defining step that differentiates bottom-up or shotgun proteomics from top-down proteomics.
 Hydrolysis of proteins is extremely important because it defines the population of potentially identifyable peptides.
-Generally peptides between a length of 7-35 amino acid are considered useful for mass spectrometry analysis.
+Generally peptides between a length of 7-35 amino acids are considered useful for mass spectrometry analysis.
-Peptides that are too long are difficult to identify by tandem mass spectrometry, or may be lost during sample preparation due to
+Peptides that are too long are difficult to identify by tandem mass spectrometry, or may be lost during sample preparation due to irreversible binding with solid-phase extraction sorbents.
-Peptides that are too short are less likely to uniquely match to a single protein.
+Peptides that are too short are also not useful because they may match to many proteins during protein inference.
 There are many choices of enzymes and chemicals that hydrolyze proteins into peptides.
 This section summarizes potential choices and their strengths and weaknesses.

 Trypsin is the most common choice of protease for proteome hydrolysis [@DOI:10.1002/mas.21376].
 Trypsin is favorable because of its specificity, availability, efficiency and low cost.
-Trypsin cleaves at the C-terminus of basic amino acids, arginine and lysine.
+Trypsin cleaves at the C-terminus of basic amino acids, Arg and Lys.
 Many of the peptides generated from trypsin are short in length (less than ~ 20 amino acids), which is ideal for chromatographic separation, MS-based peptide fragmentation and identification by database search.
 The main drawback of trypsin is that majority (56%) of the tryptic peptides are ≤ 6 amino acids, and hence using trypsin alone limits the observable proteome [@PMID:20113005; @PMID:25823410; @PMID:30687733].
-This limits the number of identifiable protein isoforms and post translational modifications.
+This limits the number of identifiable protein isoforms and post-translational modifications.

 3. theoretical studies of proteolysis enzymes [@DOI:10.1155/2014/960902]
 4. Challenges associated with alternative enzyme choices (non-specific and semi-specific enzymes)